-The Union Flag at Half Mast

-Wingham Parish Council reserves the right to fly the Union Flag at half mast on the following occasions:
+The Union Flag at Half Mast Wingham Parish Council reserves the right to fly the Union Flag at half mast on the following occasions:

 - 1. From the announcement of the death of The Sovereign, except on Proclamation Day, when they are flown at full mast from 11am until sunset; - 2.
-The funeral of members of the Royal Family, subject to special commands from Her Majesty in each case; - 3.
-The funeral of foreign rulers, subject to special commands from Her Majesty in each case; - 4.
-The funeral of members of Prime Ministers and ex-Prime Ministers of the United Kingdom, subject to special commands from Her Majesty in each case.
+The funeral of members of the Royal Family, subject to special commands from His Majesty in each case; - 3.
+The funeral of foreign rulers, subject to special commands from His Majesty in each case; - 4.
+The funeral of members of Prime Ministers and ex-Prime Ministers of the United Kingdom, subject to special commands from His Majesty in each case; - 5.
+Any other occasions where the Sovereign has given a special command.